LiamDBailey/climwin/cran-comments.md

 output: html_document
 ---

-##Resubmission
+##New submission
-This is a resubmission for this package.
+This is a new submission for this package.

-- Citations are now provided in the DESCRIPTION file.
-- All text is now written to the console using message()/warning().
-- All Rd files now have small, executable examples.
+This new submission is necessary to deal with a major bug fix.

 ## Test environments
 * ubuntu 14.04.5 (on travis-ci), R 3.6.0